Local and County Resources for Military Personnel and their Families

 All veterans participating in the SSVF program must be engaged in a sustainable housing planning.
-Case management services may include: Housing counseling/housing search, securing utilities, mediation with property owners, financial budgeting, employment assistance and linkage between participant and available services/benefits.
+Case management services may include: Housing counseling/housing search, securing utilities, mediation with property owners, financial budgeting, employment assistance and linkage between the participant and available services/benefits.
 Temporary financial assistance may be available to eligible veterans who would be homeless but for SSVF financial assistance.
-These may include: rental assistance, utility payments, security payments, moving costs, child care and transportation expenses.
+These may include rental assistance, utility payments, security payments, moving costs, child care and transportation expenses.

 Low-income veteran families who find themselves in any one of the following circumstances will be considered for this program.